Social Security Administration.

 c.
 Some accommodations may indicate an impairment(s) that meets or medically equals a listing.
 For example, the need for an augmentative or alternative communication or AAC device (for example, an electronic picture board or an electrolarynx) might indicate a speech impairment that meets listing 2.09 or an impairment that meets one of the neurological listings in section 11.00 of the listings.

 d.
 When we determine whether a person can perform his or her past relevant work, we do not consider potential accommodations unless his or her employer actually made the accommodation.
-This means that we cannot find that a young adult can do past relevant work with accommodations unless the young adult actually performed that work with those same accommodations and is still able to do so now.
+This means that we cannot find that a young adult can do past relevant work with accommodations unless the young adult Start Printed Page 56267actually performed that work with those same accommodations and is still able to do so now.

 e.
 When we determine whether a person can do other work that exists in significant numbers in the national economy, we do not consider whether he or she could do so with accommodations, even if an employer would be required to provide reasonable accommodations under the Americans with Disabilities Act of 1990.